BrunaEduarda03/BrunaEduarda03/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Nodejs,NextJs,NuxtJs,Vue2 & Vue3, Express, React,React Native,TypeScript
+- 🛠 &nbsp; I’m currently working with Node,Python,PHP,Next,Nuxt,Vue,Docker,React,React Native,TypeScript
 and whatever you want me to work on 😅.
-- 🚀 &nbsp; I’m learning something new everyday.
+- 🚀 &nbsp; I’ve recently started my postgraduate studies in Software Engineering, further developing my skills in architecture, design patterns, and advanced development practices.
-- 📖 &nbsp; I’m currently learning PHP.
+- 📖 &nbsp; I’m currently deepening my knowledge of AWS in preparation for the AWS Certified Cloud Practitioner exam.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/BrunaEduarda03).
 - 🤓 &nbsp; My Soft Skills: Collaboration,Creativity, Empathy, Resilience, Good Listener, Time Management, Argumentation
 - 💬 &nbsp; Talk to me about:TV shows,movies(scy-fy/horror),games,esports,awesome projects.
-- 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript.
+- 👾 &nbsp; Fun fact: Debugging is like being the detective in a crime movie where you are also the murderer.

 ### My Absolute Favorites:

 - 🌱 &nbsp; I love to spend time with my family and friends and just talk about everything and anything at all.
 - 💻 &nbsp; I love to study and share what i know with others.
-- ⚡ &nbsp; I Love to practice Sports (especially Volley and beach-tennis).
+- 🏅 &nbsp; I love practicing sports, especially volleyball and beach tennis, and I also enjoy cycling.
 - :bulb: &nbsp; I love to participate in Hackathons, meetups & tech events.